jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

   (b) provide for those statements, accounts, or records to be retained for a specified period; and (c) provide for the remuneration of auditors under section 418(2).

+### 414A Levies for recovering costs relating to goods management
+(1) In this section, specified person means any person or class of person specified in a levy order made under subsection (3) as primarily responsible for paying a levy.
+(2) Every specified person is liable, while there is a levy order in force under subsection (3), to pay a levy to the chief executive in relation to the costs incurred by Customs in, or for the purpose of, performing a function under this Act, or any other legislation, relating to goods management, including (without limitation) costs incurred relating to—
+  (a) any of the following activities:
+    (i) the importation or exportation of goods:
+    (ii) the shipment, transhipment, or transport of goods:
+  (b) any of the following goods:
+    (i) prohibited goods:
+    (ii) craft:
+    (iii) other prescribed goods.
+(3) The Governor-General may, by Order in Council, made on the recommendation of the Minister, make a levy order prescribing— (a) the rate of levy or the basis on which the rate is to be calculated or ascertained; and (b) to the extent that the order does not set an actual rate, how the actual rate of the levy is to be set; and (c) when and how the levy is to be paid; and
+  (d) how the rate of levy, and any variation of the rate, is to be notified.
+(4) The Minister must, before recommending that a levy order be made under this section, consult the persons, representative groups, government departments, and Crown agencies that the Minister considers reasonable and appropriate to consult in the circumstances.
+(5) A levy order must not be made in respect of costs that are otherwise recovered, or otherwise to be recovered, under this Act.
+(6) A levy order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 414B Contents of goods management levy order
+(1) A levy order under section 414A—
+  (a) must specify the persons or classes of persons primarily responsible for paying the levy; and (b) may—
+    (i) prescribe different rates of levy for different persons or different classes of persons, different goods or classes of goods, or on any other differential basis:
+    (ii) prescribe a maximum rate or maximum rates of levy:
+    (iii) prescribe persons responsible for collecting the levy from those primarily responsible for paying it:
+    (iv) exempt certain persons or classes of persons from the requirement to pay the levy:
+    (v) allow persons collecting the levy to recover the costs of collecting the levy and, if so, prescribe the basis on which those costs are to be calculated or ascertained:
+    (vi) require that returns be made to the chief executive or some other person or body to enable the amounts of levy payable to be calculated, determined, or verified:
+    (vii) provide, subject to any conditions that may be prescribed, for extensions of time for the payment of the levy:
+    (viii) provide for the payment of additional or increased levy in the event of late payment or non-payment:
+    (ix) provide for circumstances in which levy paid may be refunded:
+    (x) require that levy funds payable be held on trust in separate accounts.
+(2) Every order must,—
+  (a) for the purpose of determining whether the order is being complied with, require any of the following persons to keep statements, accounts, or records of specified classes or descriptions:
+    (i) the chief executive:
+    (ii) persons responsible for paying the levy:
+    (iii) persons responsible for collecting the levy; and (b) provide for those statements, accounts, or records to be retained for a specified period; and (c) provide for the remuneration of auditors under section 418(2).

 ### 415 Trust accounts for levy money payable to chief executive
 (1) If a levy order provides that the levy funds payable are to be held on trust in separate accounts, each person responsible for collecting the levy must—
   (a) keep a bank account at a registered bank; and